niia-coaching/silent-burnout-quizz/GOOGLE_SHEETS_SETUP.md

 # Google Sheets Integration Setup - Complete Guide

-This app saves user information to Google Sheets when they start the assessment.
+This app saves user information to Google Sheets when they complete the assessment.
 This guide includes the **working solution** that avoids CORS issues.

+## Version Tracking

+The quiz now supports two versions:
+- **Full**: Complete detailed content without masterclass promotion
+- **Minimal**: Limited content with masterclass promotion to encourage sign-ups

+The version is automatically tracked in the Google Sheet's `version` column.

 ---